wezm/wezm.net/v2/content/posts/2024/tech-stack/index.md

 #### Rust

 Pretty much all software I write these days in done with [Rust].
-Also I use a lot of software written in Rust as it tends to be efficient with resources, reliable, and easy for me to delve into the code if needed.
+I also use a lot of software written in Rust as it tends to be efficient with resources, reliable, and easy for me to delve into the code if needed.